Summer with CFS

 - Ensure you are able to attend the Orientation, be at the first class, and participate for the full length of the quarter

 - Attend a Summer with CFS information session

 Summer Tuition and Costs

 Summer tuition is charged per unit of credit.
 Students interested in participating in CFS in the summer must have established they are able to pay the costs associated with doing the program in summer PRIOR to applying.

-- From the Summer Session Website: Summer 2018 tuition costs are $4,353 per course/unit of credit.
-Please check the Summer Session website for complete information.
+- Summer 2018 tuition costs were $4,353 per course/unit of credit; rates aren't published yet for 2019.
+Please check the Summer Session website for more information.